adliance/Togglr/README.md

 ## Run as dotnet tool

-This project is prepared to be install the CLI as `dotnet tool`.
-Please navigate to the project folder of `Adliance.Togglr` and enter the following command in your favourite terminal.
+This project can be packed and installed as `dotnet tool`.
+Therefore, please navigate to the project folder of `Adliance.Togglr` with your favourite terminal and enter the following commands.
 ```
 dotnet pack
 dotnet tool install --global --add-source ./nupkg adliance.togglr
 ```

-Once installed as global tool, you can use it from the terminal by simply calling
+Once installed as global tool, `togglr` can be used from the terminal by calling
 ```
 togglr --help
 ```

 ## Commandline interface
-With togglr CLI you can generate an template configuration and generate the report using a certain configuration.
-Type `-- help` to show the supported arguments.
+Togglr CLI supportes functions to generate a template configuration and to generate a report using a certain configuration.
+Type `togglr -- help` to display the supported arguments.

 ```
 togglr --help